Updated May 9, 2025

 Companies are significantly increasing their cybersecurity budgets to combat the rising threat of cyberattacks

-Chart Description: Column chart showing the share of companies increasing or decreasing their cybersecurity budgets in 2022, across a range of options.
+Chart Description: Column chart showing the share of companies increasing their cybersecurity budgets in 2025, across a range of options.
 The chart illustrates how companies are significantly increasing their budgets for cybersecurity.

 Increased cyberattacks should drive continued cybersecurity sales growth.
 We expect companies to focus on limiting infection vectors by spending more on network security software and hardware related to firewalls, VPNs, network segmentation, workload security, and anti-virus/malware software, as well as on endpoint and user security solutions like identity and access management, email gateways, encryption, and web security.
 Of note, network hardware that includes next generation firewall technology, network segmentation, intrusion prevention, and secure web gateways could generate meaningful net new revenues for cybersecurity companies.
 Information security software and hardware should also see significant business spending, including solutions for application and cloud security, cryptography, physical IT infrastructure, and incident response.